iiasa/selaru/README.md

 The main feature of SELARU is its capability to address economies of scale that occur from geographical expansion of energy and land system infrastructures.
 This allows a more accurate depiction of long term infrastructure sitting/deployment decisions in a highly complex and geographically diverse environment.
 For its initial application, SELARU is utilized to investigate various case studies for Indonesia.

-Version 1.0 is SELARU modelling framework applied in a case study to demonstrate the impact of spatially explicit representation for energy system optimization, particularly in depicting incremental grid expansion and its contribution to accumulation of economies of scale.
-The case study focuses on the electricity sector of Indonesia to represent a highly complex and geographically diverse energy system.

-The case study demonstrates results from three spatial representations: single-node model (nonspatial), low resolution multi-node model (lowres) and high resolution multi-node model (highres).
-Detailed information about the spatial representations can be found in [this](https://doi.org/10.31219/osf.io/aw4bd) publication.
-This repository contains technical documentation, input data, GIS files and corresponding GAMS codes for the case study.

 Preliminary citation:

 Yuwono, B., Yowargana, P., Kranzl, L., Haas, R., Dewi, R. G., Siagian, U. W. R., & Kraxner, F. (2023, May 16).
 Incorporating grid expansion in an energy system optimisation model - A case study for Indonesia. https://doi.org/10.31219/osf.io/aw4bd